MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-cluster-registration.md

 ### How do I register a cluster using ArmAccessToken/SPN?

-Before registration, make sure the [prerequisites](../deploy/register-with-azure.md#before-you-begin) and [prechecks](../deploy/register-with-azure.md#prechecks) are met.
+Before registration, make sure the [prerequisites](../deploy/register-with-azure.md#prerequisites) are met.

 > [!NOTE]
 > These SPN credentials are used for initial onboarding to HCI.
 HCI still creates separate SPN credentials for Arc onboarding.
 To use a custom SPN for Arc onboarding, see [How do I register a cluster using SPN for Arc onboarding?](#how-do-i-register-a-cluster-using-spn-for-arc-onboarding).